-Sink your teeth into these thick, soft, and chewy oatmeal raisin cookies.
-They’re loaded with warm cinnamon, sweet raisins, and plenty of hearty oats.
-Plus, these cookies rea easy to make, and stay fresh for days.
+Sink your teeth into the best soft and chewy oatmeal raisin cookies.
+Loaded with warm cinnamon, brown sugar, juicy raisins, and hearty oats, these classic cookies are easy to make, and they stay fresh for days.

-Are you team raisin or team chocolate chip?
-This classic oatmeal cookie recipe makes soft and chewy cookies.
+When it comes to classic oatmeal cookies, are you team raisin or team chocolate chip?
+This easy oatmeal raisin cookies recipe makes the best, perfectly soft and chewy cookies packed with raisins, oats, and cinnamon spice.
 I can’t even count the number of times I made these, then stacked them high on a plate and settled in to enjoy homemade cookies with a cup of tea.
 They stay good for days and bring back lunchbox memories of when we were kids!

 - Cold butter for thick, chewy cookies.
-Starting with slightly cold butter helps keep the cookies thick and gives them the best chewy texture.
+Starting with slightly cold butter helps keep the oatmeal cookies thick and prevents spreading.

 - No chilling needed!
 You can scoop and bake the dough right away, so you’re only minutes away from warm, fresh cookies.